A Region-based Randers Geodesic Approach for Image Segmentation: Region-based Randers Geodesic Formalism

-So far we have attached three objects to a suitable shape $S$: (i) the characteristic function $\chi_S$, (ii) the contour $\cC_S$, and (iii) the deviation $\mu_S$ from the centerline of the tubular domain.
-This leads to different ways to compare shapes, examined in the rest of this subsection. \begin{proposition} \labelx{prop:mu_chi} For any $S,\gS\in \cX_0$ one has
+So far we have attached three objects to a suitable shape $S$: (i) the characteristic function $\chi_S$, (ii) the contour $\cC_S$, and if $S \in \cX_0$ (iii) the deviation $\mu_S$ from the centerline of the tubular domain.
+This leads to different ways to compare shapes, which are examined in the rest of this subsection. \begin{proposition} \labelx{prop:mu_chi} For any shapes $S,\gS\in \cX_0$ one has

 \end{proposition}

 \begin{proof} The area of the symmetric set difference reads

 where $\mu_{\min}(t):= \min\{\mu_S(t),\mu_\gS(t)\}$ and $\mu_{\max}(t):= \max\{\mu_S(t),\mu_\gS(t)\}$.
 We conclude noting that $|\kappa (\mu_S+\mu_\gS)/2|\leq \kappa_{\max} U \leq 1/3$.